uakarsh/clinical_text_classification/README.md

 ## About the Project:

-Problem : Clinical Text CLassification
+Problem : Clinical Text Classification
 - [Data](https://www.kaggle.com/tboyle10/medicaltranscriptions)

 - Implementation: I had taken inspiration from [Kaggle Dataset](https://www.kaggle.com/tboyle10/medicaltranscriptions), and implemented with the help of Sklearn's ML Library and some data manipulation libraries